Dick Buek: Death

-Buek died at age 27 while flying over Donner Lake in early November.
+Buek died at age 27 while flying over Donner Lake in early November 1957.
 According to close friend Mary Ann Haswell, who survived an earlier crash into the lake with Buek, "Dick used to say he'd never make it to 28 years old."
 Buek and Haswell were reportedly towing water skiers at the time of the first crash.
 At the time of the second crash, Haswell remembered, "Dick died a few days short of his birthday."

 Buek was not at the controls of the airplane in which he was killed.
 It was a friend's plane and Buek was giving the friend a piloting lesson.
-The wings iced up and the plane dived straight into the icy waters.
+The wings iced up and the plane dove straight into the icy waters.

 "Dick was a dynamic person and ahead of his time in pushing the limits of extremism," recalled Haswell.
 "It was great being around him, if only for such a short period of time."

 Buek is buried at Mountain View Cemetery in Oakland, California.
 He was characterized by Oakley Hall in Hall's 1963 novel, The Downhill Racers, and portrayed by Beau Bridges in the 1975 movie, The Other Side of the Mountain.